 The firm is highly active and a market leader in arbitration, participating in many of the market’s biggest cases, currently handling 50+ arbitration procedures (including a 12+ high-profile international arbitrations) and has developed strong experience in infrastructure arbitration, managing disputes valued at roughly USD1 billion.

 Miranda & Amado is a pioneer in international arbitration in Peru.
 During the past 12 months, the firm has been involved in several international arbitrations, having developed market-leading expertise in the area.
 Two of the high-profile international disputes are investment arbitrations under ICSID rules.
 The other cases are under UNCITRAL rules, ICC rules and the arbitration rules of Peru based institutions.

-The firm is currently handling around 50 complex arbitration procedures ranging from regulatory to construction, commercial and investment disputes.
+The firm is currently handling more than 50 complex arbitration procedures ranging from regulatory to construction, commercial and investment disputes.

 LinkedIn: Miranda & Amado

 Tel: +511 610 4747